Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

   * `context.cache` — array of info on whether the response comes from the cache or not
     * `context.cache.live` — `false` if the response comes from the cache, `true` otherwise
     * `context.cache.until` — cache expiry timestamp
+  * `context.request_cost` — API request cost (`1` for ordinary queries, more than 1 for complex requests, see the next section for details)

 There are also some things which are the same across all endpoints: